 Industry Partner Comments

 Connected cars have unprecedented potential, but success relies on the industry effectively delivering privacy, security, and identity management solutions that result in complete consumer confidence.
-CCC shares this common goal with GlobalPlatform and appreciate our liaison partnership.
+CCC shares this common goal with GlobalPlatform and appreciates our liaison partnership.
 We look forward to continuing our collaboration with GlobalPlatform in delivering an interoperable, secure, and convenient digital car key solution.- Mahfuzur Rahman, President, Car Connectivity Consortium

 Receive the latest news from GlobalPlatform